- Consumer Electronics & Personal Gadgets»

 How to Install the Google Play App Store

 To install the Google Play App Store on your Kindle Fire, you'll have to download a couple of pieces of software.
 I downloaded them and thankfully didn't get any viruses.
 You'll have to carefully follow the instructions on what to do.
 It took me about 45 minutes to get the Google Play store on the first Kindle.
 The rest took about 10 minutes each.
-You can watch a video on how to do this or you can follow step-by-step instructions.
+The video above explains how to do this or you can follow step-by-step instructions.

 I recommend doing a combination of both.
 An article will have direct links to the downloads.
 And a video will help you if you're confused about where to change settings on both your Kindle Fire device and on your laptop or PC.
 Right click on this link to howtogeek.com to open it in a separate tab.
 These are the instructions you'll need to follow with direct links to the needed downloads.
 Also watch the embedded video below to easily see what you have to do.